Qualifying for Italian citizenship by descent: Are you eligible?

 To help you determine if you might be eligible for Italian dual citizenship by descent, you can take our quick Italian Citizenship Quiz and learn if you qualify in less than two minutes!

-Why should I pursue Italian Citizenship?
+Why Should I Pursue Italian Citizenship?

-This is a great question to ask ourselves once we discover our eligibility.
-Putting together an Italian citizenship portfolio can require a lot of time and effort, and it’s up to you to decide if pursuing Italian citizenship is the right choice .
-To help you decide, here are a few of the countless benefits of Italian dual citizenship:
+Putting together an Italian citizenship portfolio can require a lot of time and effort, and it’s up to you to decide if pursuing Italian citizenship is something you are interested in.
+But with our multiple service options including our Full Start-to-Finish Program, we can help make the process as easy as possible for you!

 - You can live and work visa-free in any of the 27 European Union member nations.

-- You have access to the 4th most powerful passport in the world.
-The Italian passport ranks above even the US passport, which is the 8th most powerful.
+- You have access to the 3rd most powerful passport in the world.
+The Italian passport ranks above even the US passport, which is the 7th most powerful.

 - All of these benefits and more can be passed on to future generations.